akash77new-cmyk/ACM_GenAI_Tasks_Akash_2024A7PS0142H/README.md

 ## Instructions : How to run and see results

 1. Open `ACM_task2.ipynb` in VsCode or Jupyter Notebook.
 2. Run cells sequentially from top to bottom.
-3. After all experiments finish, outputs will be saved in `outputs_fastmode/`.
-4. Though I have provided all the outputs I got in this repo only.
+3. Though I have provided all the outputs I got in this repo only.

 ### Outputs I got: (Also included as form of images in the repo, and present in ACM_task2.ipynb file as well)